wvella/demo-kafka-java-data-contracts-bytetoeat/README.md

 ### 🍲 How It Works

+Client Applications:

 - **Recipe Producer**: Sends recipe details, including ingredients, steps, and chef info to the Kafka topic in Confluent Cloud.
+   * Runs once and completes.
+   * In this demo, we switch from v1 to v2 of the recipe schema.
 - **Order Producer**: Simulates customer orders referencing recipes by their `recipe_id`.
+   * Runs continously and produces a batch of orders every twenty seconds.
 - **Kafka Consumers**: Consume orders and recipes, validating and transforming the data based on Avro schemas.
+   * Run continously
+   * There are three consumer applications:
+      * v1 Recipe Consumer
+      * v2 Recipe Consumer
+      * Order Cconsumer

+Managed Components:

+- **Kafka Cluster**: Confluent Cloud cluster, through which all data flows.
-- **Schema Registry**: Ensures proper validation and schema management for the recipes and orders.
+- **Schema Registry**: Ensures proper validation and schema management for the recipes and orders, and stores various rules.
+- **Flink**: Consumes `raw.orders` and enriches them with the latest recipe from `raw.recipes`, and produces the result to `enriched_orders` topic.

+#### Demo flow

+1. Set up infrastructure, start these client applications (and Flink job, etc.)
+   * v1 Recipe Producer
+   * Order Producer
+   * v1 Recipe Consumer
+   * Order Consumer
+1. Demonstrate data flow through various topics (and Flink)
+1. Demonstrate data quality rule ('require more than one ingredient' on `recipes.raw` topic), and show result of producing invalid recipe
+1. Demonstrate data transformation rule ('transform recipe name' on both `orders.raw` and `recipes.raw` topics, which replaces spaces with dashes and adds a prefix)
+1. Demonstrate data encryption rule (customer information in `orders.raw` topic and downstream `enriched_orders` topic), and show how adding a tag to an existing data contract (schema) encrypts the field in all new messages.
+1. Demonstrate Schema migration rule (join/split chef name) and show how different versions of the recipe producer/consumer handle this by starting the following:
+   * v2 Recipe Producer
+   * v2 Recipe Consumer

 #### Demo Architecture
 ![demo-architecture](byte-to-eat-demo-architecture.png)

 #### Demo Recording
 See the `demo-recording-480p.mp4` file in the directory